HasanMahmood4U/Projects/README.md

-# the showcase of my all projects like building the personal website (portfolio) and
+# the showcase of my all projects like
+personal portfolios
+websites
+clones of website es and apps.